The $1000 to $2000 price range is by far the most popular, as it really opens the door to some high quality machines but doesn't break the bank.

 Best Features: Web-enabled touch screens, iFit technology, adjustable strides, tons of workouts, 20 degrees of incline

-Those are our picks for best ellipticals in the $1000-$2000 range.
+Those are our picks for best ellipticals in the $1000-$2000 range for 2019.
 They offer a lot more than you get from ellipticals under $1000, with additional capabilities and comforts.

 Need a little help deciding which one to buy?
 You're not alone.
 Sometimes it's hard narrowing it down.

 If you just want to best overall elliptical in the price category, with the perfect combination of features and capabilities, definitely go with the Sole E95.
 It's been a top pick and a best seller for many years now, and you can't go wrong with a Sole elliptical.